-The INFJ has a desire to truly understand.
+The INFJ personality type has a desire to truly understand.
 It’s not enough to just learn by rote, we need to know how all the pieces of a given problem fit together and what those connections mean within the context of the whole using intuition.

 Failing frequently, without apparent improvement may not be a particularly efficient way to learn.
 Repeated failures could signal a lack of aptitude and potential to both the student and the teacher imparting the knowledge.
 The fault however may not necessarily be found in the failure itself.
 This could be a result of not being able to comprehend a given concept, rather than a failure to understand it.

 To not understand generally means that one has not yet grasped the value of what the final result should be, but to not comprehend is to have not grasped at the conclusion to begin with.
 This results in a need for further investigation into how or why the results have or should be achieved from a perspective of quality.